schwa1997/change/docs/webDevelopment/06-IoT/LoRaWan.md

 ---
 sidebar_position: 1
-title: Class A device In LoRaWAN network
+title: Uplink and Downlink of Class A device In LoRaWAN network
 ---

 The [LoRaWAN specification](https://www.thethingsnetwork.org/docs/lorawan/classes/) defines three device types: Class A, Class B, and Class C. All LoRaWAN devices must implement Class A, whereas Class B and Class C are extensions to the specification of Class A devices.
 All device classes support bi-directional communication (uplink and downlink).
 During firmware upgrades over-the-air (FUOTA), a device must be switched to Class B or Class C.